nabapal/crypto_strangle_auto_delta/docs/DEVELOPER_GUIDE.md

 ## Option Trading Fee Calculation (Delta Exchange)

 ### Overview
-Delta Exchange charges a taker/maker fee of 0.03% of the notional size for options trades, with a fee capping feature: the fee is capped at 10% of the premium paid/received.
+Delta Exchange charges a taker/maker fee of 0.015% of the notional size for options trades (Monsoon Offer, 50% OFF), with a fee capping feature: the fee is capped at 5% of the premium paid/received.
 The lower of these two values is charged as the trading fee for both buying and selling options.

 ### Formula
 - **Notional Size**: `underlying_price * contract_size * quantity`
-- **Notional Fee**: `notional_size * 0.0003`
+- **Notional Fee**: `notional_size * 0.00015`
 - **Premium Value**: `contract_size * quantity * premium`
-- **Premium Cap**: `premium_value * 0.10`
+- **Premium Cap**: `premium_value * 0.05`
 - **Fee Charged**: `min(notional_fee, premium_cap)`

 ### API Usage